ims-systems-00/ims-kb/docs/General Information/Incident Management/incident_management.md

 This page shows a list of incidents that have been resolved.
 Take care to not delete the incidents in this list, as they serve as valuable information to Auditors.

-Clicking on the pencil icon will allow you to view more information related to the incident - this includes the date of resolution, who resolved the incident and the method of resolution.
+Clicking on the pencil icon will allow you to view more information related to the incident - this includes the date of resolution, who resolved the incident, and the method of resolution.

 | Type 					 | Information 																|
 | :--------------------- | :----------------------------------------------------------------------- |